THE TRULY MAGICAL SETTING OF BIRCHFIELD, A HIDDEN GEM OF SHROPSHIRE

 Major Garnett-Botfield’s wife, Daisy, was an ardent gardener and over a number of years transformed a large grass field into a beautiful garden for Beamish House.
 She was the driving force behind the garden and in the 1920s and 1930s Beamish was a regular entry in the Small Gardens of England guidebook.
 She also submitted numerous articles to the Royal Horticultural Society informing of its splendours and delights.
 The family lived at Beamish House until 1953 when it was sold by Private Treaty and it briefly became the Beamish Country Club.
 Shortly afterwards Birchfield School, requiring larger premises to house and educate their boys, moved from Nethy Drive in Tettenhall and took up residence in Beamish House.

-Birchfield School is today a thriving community of girls and boys aged 4 to 13, and the delights of the Baillie Scott’s building and Daisy’s gardens are enjoyed by staff, parents, pupils and visitors alike.
+Birchfield School is today a thriving community of girls and boys aged 4 to 13, with an extended senior school provision to age 16 announced in 2021 and the delights of the Baillie Scott’s building and Daisy’s gardens are enjoyed by staff, parents, pupils and visitors alike.